latentdev/MulticastLib/README.md

 using MulticastLib.Models;
 using System.Net;

-var multicast = new NetworkManager();
+//Create the NetworkManager object and subscribe to the MessageReceived event var multicast = new NetworkManager();
 multicast.MessageReceived += Multicast_MessageReceived;

 var localIP = NetworkUtilities.GetFastestInterfaceAddress();
 var multicastGroupIP = IPAddress.Parse("239.255.0.1");
-multicast.StartListener(localIP, multicastGroupIP);
+//Start the listening for messages from the multicast group multicast.StartListener(localIP, multicastGroupIP);

 Console.WriteLine($"Connected to {multicastGroupIP} on {localIP}");